-The friends of Frank Jenkins Jr. (1903-1974) announce a fund raising effort to establish the Frank Jenkins Jr. Fellowship in Labor Studies at the University of Washington.
+The friends of Frank Jenkins Jr. (1903-1974) are proud to announce the establishment of the Frank Jenkins Jr. Fellowship in Labor Studies at the University of Washington.

 Frank Jenkins Jr. – grandson of a runaway slave, first son of a Buffalo Soldier and a native Filipina, and a member of the first known Filipino family in the Puget Sound region – was a lifelong civil rights and union rights activist.